 The Australian Embassy in Kyiv is able to provide a limited range of notarial services.
 These services are for Australian citizens, non-Australian citizens who hold a current Permanent Resident visa, and for other nationalities so long as the documents are for use in Australia.
 Consular fees are payable for these services, in Ukrainian Hryvnia (UAH) cash only.

-Appointments must be made by email for notarial services and at least 24 hours notice is required.
-This is to allow for security access to the Australian Embassy complex.
+Appointments must be made by e-mail for notarial services and at least 24 hours notice is required.
+This is to allow for security access to the Australian Embassy.
 The names of all parties requiring access are to be provided at the time of the booking request and photo identification will need to be produced to gain entry.
 All visitors to the Australian Embassy are subject to security screening.

-You may wish to send the Warsaw Embassy a scanned copy of the document in advance of your visit to allow it to provide an initial check of its validity for the issue of an apostille.
+You may wish to send by e-mail to [email protected] a scanned copy of the document in advance of your visit to allow Australian Embassy staff to provide an initial check of its validity for the issue of an apostille.

-Administering an oath or receiving a declaration or affirmation 1,400 UAH
+Administering an oath or receiving a declaration or affirmation 74 AUD 1,500 UAH

-Witnessing a signature or seal on a form or declaration 1,400 UAH
+Witnessing a signature or seal on a form or declaration 74 AUD 1,500 UAH

-Verifying and certifying a copy of a document or part of a document 1,400 UAH
+Verifying and certifying a copy of a document or part of a document 74 AUD 1,500 UAH

-As of 24 February 2015, the Ministry of Justice of Ukraine no longer requires foreign citizens and persons without Ukrainian citizenship who wish to register their marriage in Ukraine to provide a document declaring their current marital status.
+As of 24 February 2015, the Ministry of Justice of Ukraine no longer requires foreign citizens and persons without Ukrainian citizenship, who wish to register their marriage in Ukraine, to provide a document declaring their current marital status (a Certificate of No Impediment).

-Please ensure that documents relating to notarial services you require from the Australian Embassy are presented in the correct form and that you provide the correct instructions for witnessing any signatures on the documents.
-If you are unsure of the legislative requirements relating to witnessing signatures on a particular document, you should seek independent legal advice.
-Please note, by witnessing a signature on a document neither the Australian Government nor the Australian Embassy in Kyiv guarantees the legal effectiveness of the document or the accuracy of its contents.
-The provision of notarial services does not constitute legal recognition of the original documents presented.
+Please ensure that documents relating to notarial services you require from the Australian Embassy are presented in the correct form and that you provide the correct instructions for the notarial service you require.
+If you are unsure of the legislative requirements relating to the notarial service you require, you should seek independent legal advice.
+Please note that neither the Australian Government nor the Australian Embassy in Ukraine guarantees the legal effectiveness of the notarised document or the accuracy of its content.
+Fees paid for notarial services are non-refundable.

-If you have any questions about legalising documents or to make an appointment, please contact the Embassy by e-mail at AustEmbKyiv@dfat.gov.au
+If you have any questions about legalising documents or to make an appointment, please contact the Australian Embassy by e-mail at [email protected].

 - Marriage overseas